-- Stocktaking and analysis is not an isolated activity, it is related to decision making and implementation phases. - The results of a stocktaking and analysis provide a basket of options and ideas along with hints and tips - showing what is there in each field - so that participants will have comprehensive information they can use and/or adapt to make informed decisions and start the NP implementation process. - The results of the exercise are non-exhaustive but could be used as a roadmap for ABS national implementation. - The stocktaking and analysis method could be used to sensitise people, raise awareness or raise some stakeholders' interest. - This exercise is a basis for decision making or if decisions had been made, to reshape and assess if these decisions have been made appropriately.
+- Stocktaking and analysis is not an isolated activity, it is related to decision making and implementation phases. - The results of a stocktaking and analysis provide a basket of options and ideas along

+- The results of the exercise are non-exhaustive but could be used as a roadmap for ABS national implementation. - The stocktaking and analysis method could be used to sensitise people, raise awareness or raise some stakeholders' interest. - This exercise is a basis for decision making or if decisions had been made, to reshape and assess if these decisions have been made appropriately.

-2. Implementation: Funding Options and Mechanisms
+5. Implementation: Funding Options and Mechanisms

-2.1.
+5.1.
 Introduction to Relevant Funds and How Apply for Them from Jaime Cavalier of the Global Environment Fund presented by Dr Drews from the ABS Initiative